 Picking up our VIP Boxes

 The following day, I spent two hours in line to buy merchandise for my nieces, which was not pleasant in the sweltering Singapore heat.
-I picked up some sweaters that we put to good use in chilly Seoul the following week.
+I picked up some sweaters that we put to good use in chilly Seoul the following week, so it was worth it.

 Taylor’s merchandise quality is notoriously shoddy, and the sweatshirts were shedding all over our hotel rooms.
 But the VIP merchandise was nice.
 You can actually buy a VIP box on eBay for around $50.